aeikenberry/boxen-for-me/README.md

 # My Boxen

-This is a template Boxen project designed for your organization to fork and modify appropriately.
-The Boxen rubygem and the Boxen puppet modules are only a framework for getting things done.
-This repository template is just a basic example of _how_ to do things with them.
+This is a customized Boxen project derived from the official template.
+So far, I've only added more modules to the setup.
+I've left all the instructions in tact below.

 ## Getting Started